Family Camping and Fleet Dinghy Daysailing Adventures in the Solent and beyond – Based at Southampton SC and Frensham Pond SC

 1.Name(s) of attendees.

-2. Contact numbers – including a telephone number for Friday evening and early Saturday morning ( if plans need to change or adverse weather forecast – Force 6 or more on the Inshore Forecast).
+2. Contact numbers – including a telephone number for the evening before and early on the morning of the planned sail ( if plans need to change or adverse weather forecast – Force 6 or more on the Inshore Forecast).

-4. Contact details for a contact in case of incident (only to be used if you are incapacitated).
+3. Contact details for a someone for us to reach out to in case of incident (only to be used if you are incapacitated).